 he East Khasi Hills are home to ancient forests sacred to the Khasi people.
 Amongst the forests are stone monoliths, dedicated to warriors of the past 500 years.
 These same forests play host to many of the endangered species in this rich biodiverse region, with upward of 130 endangered species on the Red List of species published by the The International Union for Conservation of Nature.

 Deforestation and land degradation from mining and unsustainable land use are placing these biological islands at great risk.
 Climate change is likely to cause additional stress on the forests, with consequences for the health and wellbeing of the community.
 Less than 10% of land within the project area is held under the authority of the Government of India: 90% is held by the communities, clans, and families constituting a Hima – an indigenous government body.
 The result is vested interested and emotional connection to generate long lasting change.

-WeForest works directly with a Federation of 10 himas and 62 Khasi villages to actively restore the landscape, to combat climate change through carbon sequestration and to develop income opportunities that rely on a healthy, biodiverse standing forest.
+Our planting partner, WeForest, works directly with a Federation of 10 Himas and 62 Khasi villages to actively restore the landscape, to combat climate change through carbon sequestration and to develop income opportunities that rely on a healthy, biodiverse standing forest.

 - Annual restoration of 500 hectares